3MFConsortium/spec_booleans/3MF Boolean operations.md

     union(base,a,b,c) = base Ս (a Ս b Ս c) = ((base Ս a) Ս b) Ս c

 2.  *difference*.
-The resulting object shape is defined by the shape in the first object shape that is not in any other object shape.
+The resulting object shape is defined by the shape in the base object shape that is not in any other object shape.
 The resulting object surface property, where overlaps, is defined by the object surface property of the subtracting object(s), or no-property is the subtracting object has no property defined in that surface.
 While the volume properties are defined by the volume remaining from the base object.

     difference(base,a,b,c) = base - (a Ս b Ս c) = ((base - a) - b) - c